Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 17 NFL, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB bowl picks on Saturday, December 27
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 17 NFL picks on Sunday, December 28

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Saturday is a football fan's dream with a pair of NFL games and eight college football bowl matchups.
-The best DFS apps, including Betr Picks, offer wagering opportunities via NFL player props and college football prop bets.
-The latest Betr Picks promo code CBSSPORTS further incentivizes you to make football predictions, and all you have to do is either guess if a player will have 'More' or 'Less' a pre-set statistical bar.
+The penultimate Sunday of NFL regular season action has arrived, making it the ideal time to wager across the best DFS apps.
+Anticipated matchups include Seahawks vs. Panthers, Bills vs. Eagles and 49ers vs. Bears.
+With the latest Betr Picks promo code CBSSPORTS making NFL player props is simple.
+All you need to do is predict if a player will have 'More' or 'Less' a pre-set statistical bar.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.